idfx/idfx.github.io/docs/blog/posts/planetemtl.md

 <figure markdown> ![Full Exhibit](/images/planetemtl/IMG_4424-1024x723.jpg "Full Exhibit"){width="300px"} <figcaption>Full Exhibit</figcaption></figure>

-In the Planete MTL exhibit, we used projection mapping to showcase the outcome of the decisions made by the players around a 3D model of the city.
+In the Planete MTL exhibit, we used projection mapping to showcase the outcome of the decisions made by the players around a 3D model of Montreal.

 <!-- more -->
 ## Images